Lego Ninjago: Character and universe development

 The ninja characters were given different coloured costumes and unique elemental powers, which gave them distinctive personalities.
 The team also came up with the concept of "Spinjitzu", which was the main fighting method in the story.
 Andreasen commented, "we wanted to make sure that it was something that would look great on TV, lightning coming out of tornadoes and stuff like that.
 The toy representation of that was the spinner".
 The fantasy element was later combined with the introduction of advanced technology into the Ninjago universe.
 Although the original intention was to remain true to the historical setting, the Ninjago team decided that technology could be introduced without having a detrimental effect on the characters.

 The introduction of skeletons as the main villains in the storyline was also the result of research with children.
 The children in the research groups were given the choice of six options, including monkeys, skeletons, robots and lizard people.
 The overwhelming preference was for skeletons, which the children considered to be "real" fantasy villains.
 Andreasen recalled, "As it turned out, if you took the fantasy to where they were battling skeletons, that made total sense for the kids.
 We could push it one step further - it's fine that these skeletons have these skeleton themed monster trucks and stuff like that.
 At that point, you could really start to see a product assortment".

 Writers Dan and Kevin Hageman came up with the initial idea for the ninjas' distinctive flying base, Destiny's Bounty.
 Their idea was that it would be a "windmill that turned into a helicopter and flew around".
 However, the idea to use a junk ship for the ninja base was suggested by Tommy Andreasen.
 The vessel has changed design over time both in the series and in toy form.
 Design Manager Michael Svane Knap commented, "One of the approaches that we have is that you need to try and boil it down to what makes an icon.
 What is the detail that means this is the Bounty?
 We are not confined in the same way as Star Wars, where it needs to be a Millennium Falcon that can only look one way."

 Branding

 The brand name "Ninjago" was formed from a combination of two words: "ninja" and "Lego".
 Andreasen noted that this fell into place naturally, saying "It's universally recognised, it works in any language and it has a good dynamic to it.
 It's short and to the point.
-We added 'Masters of Spinjitzu' to it just for flavour".
+We added 'Masters of Spinjitzu to it just for flavor".